Abandoned & Little-Known Airfields:

 ____________________________________________________

-36.39 North / 112.13 West (North of Grand Canyon, AZ)
+36.388, -112.132 (North of Grand Canyon, AZ)

-"Grand Canyon (North Rim)" Airport,
+"Grand Canyon (North Rim)" Airport, as depicted on the September 1937 Grand Canyon Sectional Chart.

 Photo of the airport while open has not been located.

-(presumably to connect the more remote north rim with the south rim villages)
+presumably to connect the more remote north rim with the south rim villages.

-If I'm not mistaken it was on the west side of the main access road
+It was on the west side of the main access road & was possibly operated by the US Forest Service."

-as it was not listed among active airfields in The Airport Directory Company's 1937 Airport Directory (courtesy of Bob Rambo).
+The Grand Canyon North Rim Airport was not yet listed among active airfields in The Airport Directory Company's 1937 Airport Directory (courtesy of Bob Rambo).

 was in The Airport Directory Company's 1938 Airport Directory (courtesy of Chris Kennedy).